John Montague (poet): Middle years: 1950s and 1960s

-From Iowa to Berkeley, a year of graduate school convinced Montague that he should return to Ireland.
+From Iowa to UC Berkeley, a year of graduate school convinced Montague that he should return to Ireland.
 He sailed back to France that summer, to marry his first wife, Madeleine, whom he had met in Iowa, where she was also on a Fulbright; they settled in Herbert Street, Dublin, a few doors down from Brendan Behan.
 Working by day at the Irish Tourist Office, Montague at last gathered his first book of poems, Poisoned Lands (1961).

 That year he also moved to Paris, to a small studio a block away from Samuel Beckett, with whom he slowly became on good drinking terms.
 There, he also met another neighbour, the French poet Claude Esteban, with whom he became friends - Montague later translated into English and published some of his poems.

 A regular rhythm of publication saw the appearance of his first book of stories, Death of a Chieftain (1964), after which the musical group The Chieftains were named, and his second and third books of poems, A Chosen Light (1967) and Tides (1970), the latter both also published by Swallow in the U.S.

-All during the 1960s, Montague continued to work on his long poem, The Rough Field, a task that coincided with the outbreak of the Civil Rights Movement in Northern Ireland.
+All during the 1960s, Montague continued to work on his long poem, The Rough Field, a task that coincided with the outbreak of the Northern Ireland civil rights movement.

 A Patriotic Suite appeared in 1966, Hymn to the New Omagh Road and The Bread God in 1968, and A New Siege, dedicated to Bernadette Devlin which he read outside Armagh Jail in 1970.
 In 1972, the long poem was finally published by Dolmen/Oxford and Montague returned to Ireland, to live and teach in University College Cork, at the request of Sean Lucy.
 His students at UCC during the 1970s included a number of writers, sometimes collectively referred to as "the Cork poets", that included Gregory O'Donoghue, Sean Dunne, Thomas McCarthy, William Wall, Maurice Riordan, Gerry Murphy, Greg Delanty and Theo Dorgan.
 In a birthday tribute for his 80th, William Wall wrote: "It would be impossible to overestimate his influence on the young writers who went to UCC (University College Cork) at that time."
 The Rough Field (1972) was slowly recognised as a major political exploration.